mmsaki/etherum-development/curriculum.md

 # Curriculum

-- Basic intro of blockchain development.
-- Introduction to Solidity language.
-- Smart contracts.
-- Deploying applications.
-- Blockchain Security.

 - You will understand the basics of blockchain development.
 - You will learn how to write smart contracts in Solidity.
 - You will learn how to deploy smart contracts to the Ethereum Virtual Machine.
 - You will learn best practices to secure your smart contracts.
+- You will learn how to use AI in blockchain development.

 ## Lessons